 Crab cakes and crab salad are two classics if you have leftovers.
 My favorite method for using up any leftover crab meat (especially from the knuckle part of the crab cluster) is to make king crab temaki rolls with miso butter.
 Each roll only needs about a tablespoon or two of crab meat, so it will stretch your leftovers and give you a completely different and sophisticated flavor profile.
 Another great option is Crab and Shrimp Stuffed Salmon – the perfect fancy fish option for your leftovers.

-To store leftovers, remove the crab meat from the crab leg clusters (including the joints) and store in an airtight container in the refrigerator for up to 48 hours.
-To reheat, steep the meat gently in butter sauce or miso butter until just heated through.
+To store leftover crab legs, remove the crab meat from the crab leg clusters (including the crab meat in the joints) and store the crab meat in an airtight container in the refrigerator for up to 48 hours.
+To reheat, steep crabmeat gently in butter sauce until just heated through.

 Looking for more easy and impressive seafood dinner recipes?
 Try these next!